Antral follicle count over 35 – a clinic answers your questions

 During an IVF cycle, your ovaries are stimulated to mature multiple follicles at once.
 The higher your antral follicle count, the more eggs your clinic can expect to retrieve.

-While every individual is different, Clínica Tambre suggests that an antral follicle count between 10 and 15 is generally considered a good indicator for a positive IVF outcome.
+While it varies from person to person, Clínica Tambre notes that an antral follicle count between 10 and 15 is typically considered a positive indicator for IVF success.

 What does it mean if my antral follicle count is lower than average for my age?